 Full recoil of the chest after each compression

 Minimal interruptions to compressions

-In a nutshell: “Press the chest – fast and deep” until an AED is utilized (and again after, if necessary), EMS arrives, or the person shows signs of life.
+In a nutshell: “Press the chest – fast and deep” until an Automated External Defibrillator (AED) is utilized (and again after, if necessary), EMS arrives, or the person shows signs of life.

 Never hesitate to attempt CPR, regardless of experience or skill level.
 Someone in cardiac arrest is already clinically dead, and you cannot make them any more dead!
 Any CPR is better than no CPR, and if there is an AED handy, it should be retrieved and deployed as quickly as possible for the victim’s best chance for survival.